MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

   * **Custom fields** - For details, see [Set Validity threshold for custom fields](#set-validity-threshold-for-custom-fields).

 * **Include in report** - Lets you decide how to treat sensitive data in the report that will be generated about the import operation.
+It offers the following options for each of the columns in your source data:

     ![Map data fields](../images/wpa/setup/map-fields-include-column-65.png)

-* **Include in report** offers the following options for each of the columns in your source data:

   * **Show in report** - Lets the actual data value appear in the report just as it was imported in the organizational data file.